 Don't worry about the terms "proportional" or "integral" - just use the "Step by step CV adjustment procedure" later in the manual.

-THE MX640 CONFIGURATION VARIABLES:
+THE CONFIGURATION VARIABLES for MX69 and MX690:

 Configuration Variables can be defined within the programming procedures to improve the driving characteristics of a locomotive and for many other application specific adjustments.